knqti/rstudio-vm/README.md

 We will use DigitalOcean as our VM provider.
 They offer a free trial and have pre-configured VMs ready to use.
 DigitalOcean calls their VMs ["Droplets"](https://docs.digitalocean.com/products/droplets/).

-> Note: Double curly brackets `{{}}` are used to denote placeholders for *your* values.
+> Note: Double curly brackets `{{}}` denote placeholders for *your* values.

 # Quick Setup

-Set up a pre-configured Droplet that includes RStudio and other tools from the [Marketplace](https://marketplace.digitalocean.com/).
+Steps to set up a pre-configured Droplet that includes RStudio.

-## Sign into your account
+## 1. Sign in

-After creating your DigitalOcean account, sign into it.
+[Log in](https://cloud.digitalocean.com/login) to your DigitalOcean account.

-## Create the Droplet
+## 2. Create the Droplet

-Navigate to the pre-configured Droplet: [RStudio by Simply Statistics](https://marketplace.digitalocean.com/apps/rstudio).
+Select the pre-configured Droplet: [RStudio by Simply Statistics](https://marketplace.digitalocean.com/apps/rstudio).

 ![rstudio logo](assets/preconfig_rstudio_logo.png)